scaleway/scaleway-csi/examples/kubernetes/README.md

 ## Encrypting Volumes

-This plugin supports at rest encryption of the volumes with Cryptsetup/LUKS.
+This plugin supports at rest encryption of the volumes with Cryptsetup/LUKS or [Scaleway Key Manager Service](https://www.scaleway.com/en/docs/key-manager/).

 ### Storage Class parameters

 In order to have an encrypted volume, `encrypted: true` needs to be added to the StorageClass parameters.

+### Cryptsetup/LUKS

-You will also need a passphrase to encrypt/decrypt the volume, which is taken from the secrets passed to the `NodeStageVolume` and `NodeExpandVolume` method.
+You will need a passphrase to encrypt/decrypt the volume, which is taken from the secrets passed to the `NodeStageVolume` and `NodeExpandVolume` method.

 The [external-provisioner](https://github.com/kubernetes-csi/external-provisioner)